 Where to Stay

-Lodging is always a huge priority, especially when where you stay hinges on several factors including traffic and weather.
-In the case of the Derby, and Louisville lodging, the proximity of where you stay and distance to the racetrack comes into play.
-The location of your rental also needs to depend upon which races you plan to watch.
-Prior derby schedules have started the first race at around 10:30 AM, with up to 13 races per day and the actual Derby itself slotted for race #11 at around 6:25 PM.
+Lodging hinges on several factors, including traffic and weather.
+In the case of the Derby and the Kentucky Oaks — the latter a gender-specific race held the Friday before the Derby — the proximity of where you stay and distance to the racetrack at Churchill Downs comes into play.
+Your rental’s location also depends on how many races you plan to watch.
+Prior derby schedules have started at around 10:30 a.m. with up to 13 races per day and the main event slotted for race #11 at around 6:25 p.m.
 Similarly, depending on where you stay and when you expect to arrive, it’s important to note that the races will take place rain or shine.
-The location could make for some interesting dilemmas if you’ve spent the day partying in a downpour or sipping a few mint juleps in the sunshine only to find yourself on a long slog across town to your house rental for the derby to rest and relax.

 How to Get Around